-$\times 100$
+$- \times 100$

-{\sqrt{General Insurance Risk+Insurance Risk related to the Third Sector}2+(Assumed Interest Rate Risk+Asset Management Risk)2+Business Administration Risk+Catastrophe Risk} \times 1/2
+{\sqrt{General Insurance Risk+Insurance Risk related to the Third Sector}2+(Assumed Interest Rate Risk+Asset Management Risk)2+Business Administration Risk+Catastrophe Risk} × 1/2

-- Solvency margin is calculated as follows: - 1.
+- Solvency margin is the total of the following items: - 1.
 Total Equities - 2.
 Reserves for Fluctuation in Value of Investment - 3.
-Reserves for Catastrophic Risk - 4.
-Allowance for Bad Debts - 5.
-90% of Latent Profit on Stock (100% of Latent Loss on Stock) - 6.
-85% of Latent Profit on Land (100% of Latent Loss on Land) - 7.
-Reserves for Dividend to Policyholders of Mutual Insurance - 8.
-Underwriting Reserves (excess amount) - 9.
-Reserves for Loss of Commodity and Securities Transactions - 10.
-The sum total of Deposit, Carried in Capital and Surplus. - +) 11.
-The Equivalent Amount of Tax Effect of Taxable Reserves - 12.
-Deferred Assets - The risks mentioned in the denominator are defined as follows: - 1.
+Reserves for Risks related to Assumed Interest Rates and Third Sector Insurance Products - 4.
+Reserves for Catastrophic Risk - 5.
+Allowance for Bad Debts - 6.
+90% of Latent Profit on Securities (100% of Latent Loss on Securities) - 7.
+85% of Latent Profit on Land (100% of Latent Loss on Land) - 8.
+Others which the Commissioner of the Financial Services Agency considers necessary - The risks mentioned in the denominator are defined as follows: - 1.
 Insurance Risk - a.
 General Insurance Risk: risk of occurrence of claims which exceed underwriting reserve. - b.
 Catastrophic Risk: risk of loss caused by natural catastrophes such as earthquake, storm, flood, etc. - c.
 Insurance Risk related to the Third Sector: risk of occurrence of third sector claims which are subject to uncertainty. - 2.
 Assumed Interest Rate Risk: risk of not being able to secure the assumed interest rate, which forms the basis of calculation for underwriting reserve. - 3.
 Asset Management Risk: This risk means the total of the following risks: - a.
-Risk of fluctuation in value, etc.: risk of occurrence of loss caused by excessive changes in the capital value

-- or interest rate (evaluation based on market value). - b.
+Risk of fluctuation in value, etc.: risk of occurrence of loss caused by excessive changes in the capital value or interest rate (evaluation based on market value). - b.
 Credit Risk: risk of occurrence of loss caused by bad debts or default (evaluation based on market value). - c.
-Risk arising in a Subsidiary Company, etc.: risk of occurrence of loss caused by the failure of investment in a subsidiary company or a related company. - d.
-Derivative Transactions Risk: risk of occurrence of loss caused by transactions of futures, options and swap, - e.
+Risk arising in a Subsidiary Company, etc.: risk of occurrence of loss caused by the failure of investment in a subsidiary company or a related company.

+- d.
+Derivative Transactions Risk: risk of occurrence of loss caused by transactions of futures, options and swap, etc - e.
 Reinsurance Risk & Recovery of Reinsurance Risk. - 4.
 Business Administration Risk: risk of occurrence of loss beyond anticipation in business administration.